aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/advanced-settings-and-optimization/setting-size-unit-barcode-image/_index.md

 Before we embark on the journey of setting the size unit for a barcode image, ensure you have the following prerequisites in place:

 1. Java Development Kit (JDK): Aspose.BarCode for Java requires a functioning JDK installed on your development machine.
-You can download the latest JDK from the official Oracle website.
+You can download the latest JDK from the Oracle website.

-2. Aspose.BarCode for Java Library: Obtain the Aspose.BarCode for Java library by downloading it from the official Aspose website.
+2. Aspose.BarCode for Java Library: Obtain the Aspose.BarCode for Java library by downloading it from the Aspose website.
 The library is available in both free trial and licensed versions.

 3. Integrated Development Environment (IDE): Choose your preferred Java IDE, such as Eclipse or IntelliJ IDEA, for a seamless development experience.